Tarnedge

 The moral to both these tales is keep your dog on a lead wherever there is danger!
 Dogs have no concept of this type of danger and rely on us to think for them.

-It all looks very beautiful of course; a real "winter wonderland", but spending all day swimming in bitterly cold water and wading through snowdrifts on the moor edges eventually gets beyond a joke.
+It all looks very beautiful of course; a real "winter wonderland", but spending all day in and out of bitterly cold water and wading through snowdrifts on the moor edges eventually gets beyond a joke.
 And the trouble with Labradors is they're so loyal they would work until they drop, so it's important to know when to call it a day and to get them back to the pick-up for high-energy snacks and a warm blanket.

 Anyway, enough of all that, for those of you who haven't been to the kennels to meet them, a little about the dogs.

-Tarnedge Labradors are genuine working dogs.
-I have no real interest in competing myself, but I do use dogs with a good record in field trials for stud work.
-We live in a very beautiful part of the Yorkshire dales and have 17 acres of grassland for the dogs to run free in.
+We live in a very beautiful part of the Yorkshire dales and have 17 acres of grassland of our own for the dogs to run free in.
 The dogs work three or four days a week all through the season, from August up on the grouse moors to February down in the woods on local estates.
 They are in great demand from the local gamekeepers because of their wonderful attitude and ability.
 They are honest and reliable and have excellent temperaments.
-We expect them to work like troopers one day and then curl up with the children for a cuddle the next!
+We expect them to work like troopers one day and then curl up with the grandchildren for a cuddle the next!
 They not only make good working retrievers, but also excellent companions, but they do need plenty of exercise and stimulation.
-Some of our puppies have gone on to do very well in obedience competitions, working trials and working tests.
+Some of our puppies have gone on to do very well in obedience competitions, field trials, working trials and working tests.
 Some have simply become well-loved members of the family.
 If you click on "dogs" you can read about and see photos and pedigrees of some of our dogs.

 We are very proud of our dogs and we only sell puppies to homes where we feel they will be happy.
 They need a garden to play in and somebody with the time and commitment to bring them up as confident, well-balanced and well-behaved dogs whether they are workers or companions.